united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/getstarted/installation.md

 +++

-The United Manufacturing Hub can be installed locally or on an edge device, depending on your needs.
+The United Manufacturing Hub can be installed locally or on an external device, as an edge device or a VM, depending on your needs.
 For simple tinkering and development, we recommend installing it locally using our Management Console.
 {{% notice note %}}
 If you prefer an open-source approach, we also provide instructions for using [k3d](/docs/production-guide/installation/local-k3d-installation/).
 {{% /notice %}}

-## Local installation using the Management Console
+## Local installation using the Management Console (recommended)

-We recommend installing the UMH locally using our Management Console.
-The Management Console itself ist currently only running on Windows, the UMH instances created by it can be deployed on any platform.
+**The Management Console itself ist currently only running on Windows, the UMH instances created by it can be deployed on any platform.**
 We've put together a comprehensive guide on how to install the UMH locally on your computer using our **Management Console**.
 The Management Console is a desktop application allowing you to setup, configure and maintain your IT / OT